johanley/covid-19-canada/README.md

 Core values of the project, to act as guidelines:

 * existing solely for the public good
+* high data quality
-* high data quality, and authoritative sources
+* and authoritative sources
 * no advertisements or monetary aspect

-The data is provided *free and open source*, with absolutely no guarantee of its accuracy.
+The data is provided *free and open source*.
+There's absolutely no guarantee of its accuracy.
 It's not appropriate to use this data for other than information purposes.

-It's hoped that this project might be a useful template for those in other countries wanting to create something similar.
+It's hoped that this project (or at least parts of it) might be a useful template for those in other countries wanting to create something similar.
-(In particular, its database schema is fairly generic, and not specific to Canada.)
+(In particular, its simple database schema is fairly generic, and not specific to Canada.)

 # Project status